Shutterstock_2149639129

 Higher Interest Rates:

 One of the significant drawbacks of bridging loans is their higher interest rates compared to traditional loans.
-The convenience and speed of these loans come at a cost, and borrowers should be prepared for the higher expense.
+The convenience and speed of these loans come at a cost, and borrowers should be prepared for the higher expenses.

 It is essential to carefully consider whether the benefits outweigh the higher interest rates before committing to a bridging loan.